-Air Fryer Pork Belly is crispy on the outside and tender and flavorful inside.
-This version is coated in a sweet-savory hoisin glaze that caramelizes as the pork belly is air fried.
+Air Fryer Pork Belly is crispy on the outside and melt-in-your-mouth tender on the inside.
+This flavorful version is coated in a sweet-savory hoisin glaze that caramelizes as the pork belly cooks.
+And the best part is that it’s cooked in the air fryer—so easy!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.